2001 AIG Japan Open Tennis Championships – Men's singles

 Sjeng Schalken was the defending champion but lost in the quarterfinals to Michel Kratochvil.

 Lleyton Hewitt won in the final 6–4, 6–2 against Kratochvil.
+With the victory, Hewitt became the last male player to win his debut event as a Grand Slam champion (having recently won the US Open) until Jannik Sinner in 2024.

 Seeds

 The top eight seeds received a bye to the second round.